 In the early afternoon, you'll be free for lunch, to visit the Roman ruins, and to observe the spectacular carved sepulchers and ceramics in the Etruscan Museum.

 Following in the footsteps of Michelangelo, with a modern twist, you'll head north to the marble mountains of Carrara.
-In the mid-morning, you'll split into small groups to explore the mines in jeeps.
+After a visit with a local artisan, in the mid-morning you'll split into small groups to explore the mines by jeep.

 Departing Palaia after breakfast, you'll head to nearby Florence for two days immersed in the spectacular art and architecture of the city eponymous with renaissance.